 Belgium is a strange naughty little but also highly underrated country situated in the heart of western Europe.
 Most people have been to Belgium as part of a ‘drive by’ on their mainland European road trip and have visited one or two main tourist cities, yet all they know about Belgium upon departure is that it just has chocolate, beer, waffles, Brussels, Ghent and Bruges.
 But apart from Belgium being the rudest word in the entire universe, according to ‘The Hitchhiker’s Guide to The Galaxy’ by Douglas Adams, there are many other interesting facts about Belgium that are great to know when visiting this tiny anomaly of a country.
 So if you also still think that Belgium is famous for chocolate, waffles and beer, keep reading and discover this beautiful European country.

 What is Belgium known for?
-And what is Belgium famous for?
+What is Belgium famous for?